Degrees and Certifications:

 Mr. Harris has taught U.S. History, World History (regular & pre-A.P.), Psychology (regular & A.P.), A.P.
 Macroeconomics, Philosophy, and International Baccalaureate's Theory of Knowledge.
 Currently, he is teaching A.P.
 Macroeconomics, A.P.
 Psychology, and Philosophy.

 Mr. Harris has guest-lectured at Texas State in Philosophy, and at the University of Texas San Antonio in Graduate Education on Glasser's theories.
 He piloted curriculum for John Stossel in the Classroom, the video series of then-ABC's 20/20 co-host at Reagan.
-He is an associate producer for Izzit.org and a consultant to the Free to Choose Network, both of whom produce videos advocating economic education and personal liberty.
+He is an associate producer for Izzit.org and a consultant to the Free to Choose Network, both of which produce videos advocating economic education and personal liberty.
+His editorials have appeared in The San Antonio Express-New, The Foundation for Economic Education, Intellectual Take Out, WallStreetWindow, and Real Clear Markets.